 4. Explore Ancient Cities In Kathmandu Valley

 Some of the most beautiful temples we’ve ever seen, we found in Kathmandu valley.
 Make sure you have your camera ready for your visit to Bhaktapur, and don’t be afraid to wonder into the backstreets for more beauty and a look into the past.
+Unfortunately some of the incredible temples were part destroyed by the recent earthquakes, but don’t let that put you off visiting.

 5. Live With The Locals